cncf/techdocs/analyses/0012-TUF/implementation.md

 and repo.
 Makes it easier for contributors to sync with their calendars and get notifications about meetings.
 I like how the [**Meshery**](https://github.com/layer5io/layer5) project has implemented this.

-### Include the TUF blog on the website

-Add the [TUF blog](https://theupdateframework.github.io/python-tuf) to the website.
-It has more visibility there than where it's located currently on the **Python/TUF repo**

 [rfc-keywords]: https://www.rfc-editor.org/rfc/rfc2119